BTh, Canadian Bible College

 Office: SJU Sweeney Hall 2205

-A prairie boy, I once upon a time was a double-major in English and History at the University of Waterloo, before going on to do my doctoral work at the University of Oxford.
-I am now in my second decade back on the campus of UWaterloo and enjoy teaching courses ranging from introductions to literature and literary theory and the survey of British literature to my specialty, Chaucer.
+A prairie boy, I first completed a theology degree and then majored in English and History at the University of Waterloo before going on to doctoral work at the University of Oxford.
+After one decade out west, I am now in my second back on the campus of UWaterloo, where I enjoy teaching undergraduate courses ranging from introductions to literature and literary theory and the survey of British literature to upper-level courses on pre-modern rhetoric, Chaucer, and medieval literature.

-When I’m not working, I enjoy cycling, creative writing, and playing snooker (the latter my personal reenactment of the myth of Sisyphus).
+I enjoy travel, creative writing, working around my house and garden, and keeping active.
 I live in Hamilton with my wife.
 We have three grown-up sons.

 The Fellowship of the Beatific Vision: Chaucer on Overcoming Tyranny and Becoming Ourselves.
 Eugene: Cascade Books, 2016.